tiny-nestjs/auto-injectable/README.md

     }
     ```

-   By applying the @AutoInjectable() decorator to the CatService class, the class can now be
+   On this case, by applying `@AutoInjectable()` decorator to the CatService class, the class can now be
    automatically injected into other modules.

 ## Contribution